AceCFox/jammer-coach/README.md

 ## Usage

-1. Register a new account - select COACH user type for access to full functionality
+1. Register a new account - select COACH user type for access to full functionality.
+2. Log in with your username and password to gain access to app features.
-2. Click the HAMBURGER MENU icon in the upper left hand corner to open the NAVIGATION MENU
+3. Click the HAMBURGER MENU icon in the upper left hand corner to open the NAVIGATION MENU.
-3. Click ADD A SKILL and input data to reference hosted video skills (YouTube, Vimeo, etc.)
+4. Click ADD A SKILL and input data to reference hosted video skills (YouTube, Vimeo, etc.)
-4. EDIT SKILLS allows you to edit skill information or categories or delete skill videos
+5. EDIT SKILLS allows you to edit skill information or categories or delete skill videos.
-5. ASSIGN SKILLS allows you to assign skills to another user's curriculum
+6. ASSIGN SKILLS allows you to assign skills to another user's curriculum.
-6. In MY CURRICULUM, A skater can view their assigned skills and leave notes for their coach
+7. In MY CURRICULUM, A skater can view their assigned skills and leave notes for their coach
-7. A skater can ADD FOOTAGE of themself completing a skill.
+8. A skater can ADD FOOTAGE of themself completing a skill.
-8. This footage is then visible to a coach in the MANAGE SKATER view, along with notes and curriculum skills.
+9. This footage is then visible to a coach in the MANAGE SKATER view, along with notes and curriculum skills.
-9. A coach or skater can view and update their email, goals, and bio in their PROFILE
+10. A coach or skater can view and update their email, goals, and bio in their PROFILE
-10. All views of this app are flexible and functional on a mobile device.
+11. All views of this app are flexible and functional on a mobile device.

 ### Prerequisites